-THE promise of my Father's love Shall stand for ever good: He said, and gave his sonl to death, And sealed the grace with blood.
+THE promise of my Father's love Shall stand for overset of the L Shall stand for ever good : He said, and gave his soul to death, And sealed the grace with blood.

-- 2 To this dear cov'nant of thy word I set my worthless name; I seal th' engagement to my Lord, And make my humble claim. - 3 Thy light, and strength, and pard'ning grace, And glory, shall be mine;
+- 2 To this dear cov'nant of thy word - I set my worthless name; I seal th' engagement to my Lord, And make my humble claim. - 3 Thy light, and strength, and pard'ning grace, And glory, shall be mine; My life and soul, my heart and flesh,